 MS Security Catalog

-This policy uses a built-in filter to allow list Microsoft's Signed Security Catalog.
-This filter is often used to dynamically allow to update items from Microsoft.
-Allow listing these executables clears them so they are not effected by any other policy, (i.e. they are allowed to run).
+This policy uses a built-in filter to allow OS files listed in Microsoft's Signed Security Catalog.
+This filter is often used to dynamically allow items from Microsoft to be updated.
+Allow listing these executables clears them so they are not effected by any other policy (i.e., they are allowed to run).

 1. Using the Policy Wizard, create a controlling policy that allows application execution on endpoints.